Netanelpo/scopd-integrations-docs/docs/integrations/AWS_CloudTrail.md

 </details>

-4. Name the policy: `WazuhCloudTrailAccess`
+4. Name the policy: `ScopdCloudTrailAccess`
 5. Create the policy.

 ---